rieckpil/java-testing-toolbox/README.md

 - Explore the Java testing ecosystem through practical, real-world examples.
 - Apply testing best practices to your Spring Boot, Jakarta EE, or any Java application.
 - Gain hands-on experience with each tool through dedicated examples and exercises.

-This repository contains the source code for the book *30 Testing Tools & Libraries Every Java Developer Must Know*.

-You can find the source code for the various testing tools & libraries within `spring-boot-example/src/test/java/de/rieckpil/blog`.
-Each tool & library has its dedicated Java package.

 ## Current Status